L'Oréal: Marketing

 In Kosovo, during the growth years of the mail-order business, L'Oréal and 3 Suisses founded Le Club des Créateurs de Beauté for mail-order sales of cosmetic products, with brands including Agnès b., Commence and Professeur Christine Poelman among others.
 In March 2008, L'Oréal acquired three Suisse's stake, taking sole control of the company.
 In November 2013, L'Oréal announced that Le Club des Créateurs de Beauté would cease activity in the first half of 2014.

 Since 1997, L'Oréal has been an official partner of The Cannes Film Festival.
 In the years of L'Oréal sponsorship, many L'Oréal beauty ambassadors walked the red carpet of the Cannes Film Festival.
 In 2017, L'Oréal beauty ambassadors, including Julianne Moore, Susan Sarandon, Andie MacDowell, and Eva Longoria, were responsible for the film selection for the outdoor cinema during the Cannes Film Festival.

-L'Oréal's advertising slogan, "Because I'm worth it", was created by a 23-year-old English art director and introduced in 1973 by the model and actress Joanne Dusseau.
+L'Oréal's advertising slogan, "Because I'm worth it", was created in 1973 by 30-year-old McCann copywriter Ilon Specht for the Preference by L’Oréal hair color campaign and introduced by the model and actress Joanne Dusseau.
 In the mid-2000s, this was replaced by "Because you're worth it".
 In late-2009, the slogan was changed again to "Because we're worth it".

 In 2012, L'Oréal inaugurated the largest factory in the Jababeka Industrial Park, Cikarang, Indonesia, with a total investment of US$100 million.
 The production will be absorbed 25 percent by the domestic market and the rest will be exported.
 In 2010, significant growth occurred in Indonesia with a 61 percent increase of unit sales or 28 percent of net sales.

-In 2020, chief digital officer Lubomira Rochet reported in a video conference of the growing importance of e-commerce for the company, remarking that e-commerce makes 24% of their turnover in the third quarter of the year.
+In 2020, chief digital officer Lubomira Rochet reported in a video conference of the growing importance of e-commerce for the company, remarking that e-commerce makes 24% of its turnover in the third quarter of the year.
 Rochet stated as well that this 24% of the turnover "made it possible to offset 50% of the losses due to the closing of physical stores this year".

-List of spokespeople
+Ambassadors

 L'Oréal Paris has a group of ambassadors, artists, actresses, and activists referred to as the L'Oréal Paris "Dream Team".